 - High quality of life with comprehensive healthcare and social benefits

-The Freiberufler category covers "liberal professions" that rely on personal expertise and qualifications.
-This is the preferred category because it has significant tax advantages.
+Freiberufler covers "liberal professions" — work that relies on your personal expertise and qualifications.
+This is the one you want, because the tax treatment is meaningfully better.

 Freiberufler professions include: